 The Unitary Patent means a European Patent application filed with the European Patent Office (EPO), examined, and granted by the EPO and for which Unitary Effect has been registered following the grant.

-The Unitary Patent must be enforced and can be challenged before a new centralized court system generated by the EU Patent Package: The Unified Patent Court (UPC).
+The Unitary Patent must be enforced and can be challenged before a centralized court system generated by the EU Patent Package: The Unified Patent Court (UPC).

 - It provides uniform protection in the EU Member States participating to the EU Patent Package.